kletobias/p2022/_projects/deep-dive-tabular-data-pt-4.md

 #### Conclusion

-The output shows, that variable `garagetype` and `exterqual` are assumed to have a high similarity and are the two columns with the strongest assumed linear relationship among the features found in `xs_imp`.
+The output shows that variable `garagetype` and `exterqual` are assumed to have a high similarity and are the two columns with the strongest assumed linear relationship among the features found in `xs_imp`.